-Meat scraps or fish bones can be added to compost but only if it is working efficiently and quickly.
-They are best avoided since they do encourage vermin, especially over summer.
+Meat scraps or fish bones are best avoided since they do encourage vermin, especially over summer.
 Rats and mice enter the bin by digging underneath, so fasten a piece of fine mesh wire under the bin before commencing.

 Taking so long to do anything?!!!